JrunDing/Foundation-Model-aided-Channel-Adaptive-Video-Semantic-Communication-and-Prototype-Validation/README.md

 # Introduction

 This repo includes the code and demos of paper "Foundation Model-Aided Channel-Adaptive Video Semantic Communication and Prototype Validation".
-The code will be available upon the acceptance of paper.

 # Demo introduction